Personal information is defined in the Privacy Act as:

 We may also use or disclose personal information for other secondary purposes including the following:

-- where the individual has consented to the use or disclosure for the secondary purpose;
+- where you have consented to the use or disclosure for the secondary purpose;

-- the secondary purpose is related to (or in the case of sensitive information directly related to) the purpose for which the personal information was collected and the individual concerned would reasonably expect us to use or disclose the information – for example providing marketing information to existing customers (unless the customer has requested not to receive marketing information from us);
+- the secondary purpose is related to (or in the case of sensitive information directly related to) the purpose for which the personal information was collected and you would reasonably expect us to use or disclose the information – for example providing marketing information to existing customers (unless the customer has requested not to receive marketing information from us);

 - the use or disclosure is required or authorised under an Australian law or a court or tribunal order;